MOON — Tra Terra e Spazio

 Where is the exhibition?

-MOON — Between Earth and Space is at the JMuseo in Jesolo (VE).
-The exact address and directions are on the Contact page.
+MOON Jesolo — Between Earth and Space is at the JMuseo, Via Aldo Policek 7 (Jesolo, VE).
+Directions are on the Contact page.

 When is it open and how long does it last?